thehyve/delphyne-template/README.md

 Contains the main ETL code.
 The folder should be structured as follows; code examples are provided within each subfolder.

 Under `python/`:
-- `cdm_custom` collects any custom tables  needed in the project that are not part of an official OMOP CDM release.
+- `custom_tables` collects any custom table needed in the project that is not available from the selected `omop_etl_wrapper` CDM version.
+These will be automatically handled by the ETL once bound to a `Base` object, also provided in the `omop_etl_wrapper` package.
 The `TreatmentLine` table is provided as an example.
 Remove this folder if no custom table is needed.
 - `transformation/` collects the project-specific transformation scripts for each source data table - target CDM table combination.
 The scripts must follow the mapping specifications closely, and vice-versa the mapping specifications must reflect any implementation decision made in the scripts.